Ian Marr is a UK based professional antiquarian bookseller.

 Craftily, I thought it would be a good idea to accompany Mickie to auction views in an attempt to find out what his secrets were, since he had a legendary eye for a good book but was extremely modest in his responses when I pestered him with questions.

 For a long time I thought I was none the wiser, but actually the clues were osmotically passed on, by watching what he chose to look at, how he handled the book, how he subsequently put the book back on the shelf again, how he calculated his bid, how long the book lingered on or near his desk once he’d bought it, etc. Serving this sort of apprenticeship, and surrounded by great books, was marvellous.
 Other dealers have always been unfailingly kind to me, for which I am truly grateful.
 Amongst them my predecessors at Marlborough Rare Books, the late Alex Fotheringham and the late John Manners, who made all kinds of encouraging noises and offered perspectives on the upper echelons of the book trade, which, hitherto, were a complete mystery to me.

-In 2005, a combination of factors occurred: the last stepchild had flown the nest; we were finally in a position to place a trembling foot on the housing ladder (albeit not in the South East); and it felt like time for a change.
-Moreover, some sort of amalgamation between Marlborough Rare Books and Pickering & Chatto looked likely, so I declared my hand and handed in my notice.
+In 2005, a combination of factors occurred: the last child had flown the nest; Anne and I were finally in a position to place a trembling foot on the housing ladder; and it felt like time for a change.
+So I declared my hand and handed in my notice.
 Subsequent election into the Antiquarian Booksellers Association, about which I am genuinely delighted, is the foundation stone upon which I hope to build.